 For strings, MySQL stores either the empty string or as much of the string as can be stored in the column.

-If you try to store a string that doesn't start with a number into a numeric column, MySQL Server stores 0.
+If you try to store a string that does not start with a number into a numeric column, MySQL Server stores 0.

-MySQL enables you to store certain incorrect date values
+MySQL permits you to store certain incorrect date values into

 If you try to store